 Jake’s love for helping children has always been a part of him.
 For Jake’s Bar Mitzvah project when he turned 13, he decided he wanted to collect new books for the Literally Healing Program at CHLA.
 He was able to collect over 200 books that provided enjoyment for the young patients calling CHLA their temporary home.
 Literally Healing is a dedicated therapeutic library with more than 1,000 specially selected books designed to help children build mastery, courage and hope during their stay at Children's Hospital Los Angeles.
 Another component of the program uses books as gifts for patients to provide them with a source of distraction during their recovery.

 Jake and Ben have been very involved with Westhills Baseball Champions, a baseball league for young people with special needs.
 Whether a child has Autism or Down Syndrome, regardless of severity, all are welcome.
 100 volunteers or “buddies” attend weekly practices with the players.
 Jake and Ben have been a part of Westhills Baseball Champions since it’s inception 8 years ago and have forged close bonds with many of the players.
 It’s been a life-changing experience for the boys to share their love of baseball with the kids that normally don’t get a chance to play.
 The players learned so much from Jake and Ben but Jake and Ben learned so much from the players about compassion and inclusion.
 It was great to see how much the brothers and the players have grown together over the years.
 Their friendships are stronger than ever.
-Jake is a Senior at the University of Maryland, College Park majoring in Communications.
-Ben is a Sophomore attending the Robert H. Smith School of Business at the University of Maryland, College Park majoring in Finance and Business Analytics.
+Jake graduated in May 2021 from the University of Maryland, College Park with a BA in Communications.
+Ben is a Junior attending the Robert H. Smith School of Business at the University of Maryland, College Park majoring in Finance and Business Analytics.
 He will graduate in May 2023.
 Jake and Ben remain committed to keeping in touch with the players as the next phase of their lives has begun.
 Please visit our photo gallery to see the wonderful moments experienced through this very special organization.